Ullrich congenital muscular dystrophy: Genetics

-In terms of the genetics of Ullrich congenital muscular dystrophy, there are mutations in the genes COL6A1, COL6A2, and COL6A3.
-This sub-type of muscular dystrophy is autosomal recessive in nature.
+In terms of the genetics of UCMD1, there are mutations in the genes COL6A1, COL6A2, and COL6A3.
+This sub-type of muscular dystrophy is both autosomal recessive and autosomal dominant in nature.

 COL6A1 plays an important part in maintaining the human body's integrity of various tissues.
 Alpha 1 subunit of type VI collagen is the encoded protein.

+In terms of the genetics of UCMD2, there are mutations in the gene COL12A1, and is autosomal recessive.

 Diagnosis

 In terms of the diagnosis of Ullrich congenital muscular dystrophy upon inspection follicular hyperkeratosis, may be a dermatological indicator, additionally also serum creatine kinase may be mildly above normal.
 Other exams/methods to ascertain if the individual has Ullrich congenital muscular dystrophy are: